 that periodic tests (X-rays, blood tests, etc.) can find other cancers,

-such as lung, pancreatic or ovarian, early enough in enough
+such as lung, pancreatic or ovarian, early enough in enough patients to

 Other Screening Suggestions

 relative (sibling, parent or child) with breast, colorectal or